electronicalias/lambda-as-control/README.md

 # lambda-ec2-snap
-This CloudFormation Template creates Lambda functions that will Suspend AutoScaling and/or enable Termination Protection.
-I have found this to be useful in the phased approach of a lift and shift, where instances are not 'Cloud Ready' and therefore cannot make use of AS.

-Instead of instantiating instances without being wrapped aruond AS, we still use AS/Luanch Configs, but turn off the feature until the instances are ready to scale.
+This tool pertains to a solution in Amazon Web Services (AWS) that will disable AutoScaling (AS) and enable Termination Protection (TS).
+I have found this to be useful in a phased approach to lift and shift migrations, where instances are not 'Cloud Ready' and therefore cannot make use of AS.
+But, instead of instantiating instances without being wrapped up by AS, we still use AS/Luanch Configurations (LC), but turn off the features until the instances are ready to scale.

 # Dependencies

 1. Auto-Scaling Groups must have a "Scaling" tag, with a value of True or False
-2. The scripts in the script directory need to be zipped into a zip file, the name for which is used in the parameter S3Key
+2. The scripts in the script directory need to be zipped into a zipfile, the name for which is used in the parameter S3Key
+3. The zipfile needs to be hosted in an S3 Bucket

 # Logic

-1. After uploading the FILE.zip file to S3 to the bucket you choose, with the key you choose, run the cloudformation template
+1. After uploading the FILE.zip file to S3 to the bucket you choose, with the key you choose, run the CloudFormation (CFN) template
-2. Choose True/False to enable/disable the feature
+2. Choose True/False to enable/disable the feature when the CFN template is run
 3. Set the "Scaling" tag appropriately:

   True: Resume Auto Scaling Actions (all) and Turn OFF Termination Protection on the instances provisioned by that ASG